Amanda Lightfoot

-Amanda Lightfoot (born 30 January 1987) is a British biathlete who competes in the IBU Cup.
+Amanda Lightfoot (born 30 January 1987) is a former British biathlete who competed in many international races.

 Lightfoot was born in Coventry.
 She took up the sport after first learning to ski at the age of nineteen.
 She is a Sergeant clerk in the Adjutant General's Corps.
 She was selected as part of the Team GB squad for the 2014 Winter Olympics in Sochi.
-Her trainer is Walter Pichler.
+Her trainer was Walter Pichler, and his cousin Wolfgang Pichler at some point.
 Lightfoot achieved a new personal best at the 2017 Biathlon World Championships in Hochfilzen when she finished 32nd in the individual race.

+Biathlon results

+All results are sourced from the International Biathlon Union.